DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 2. **Amplification Attacks**: The padding requirements and minimum query length help prevent amplification attacks {{!RFC5358}}.
 For example, a 256-byte minimum query size limits the amplification factor.

-3. **Fragmentation Attacks**: The protocol handles fragmentation in a way that prevents certain types of attacks.
-Large responses are properly fragmented and reassembled.
+3. **Fragmentation Attacks**: The protocol mitigates fragmentation risks by padding queries, allowing truncated UDP responses, and retrying over TCP when necessary.

-4. **Replay Attacks**: The use of nonces and timestamps helps prevent replay attacks.
-A replayed query would be detected due to nonce reuse.
+4. **Replay Exposure Reduction**: Nonces make responses query-specific, and clients can use timestamps in client nonces to quickly discard stale responses.

 While DNSCrypt effectively mitigates these attacks, implementers should also be aware of privacy considerations that extend beyond basic protocol security.